 This is true with Original Medicare, too, but Plan N covers most of those out-of-pocket costs.
 Plus, it travels with you when you’re away from home.
-Unless you’re having a medical emergencyWhen you believe you have an injury or illness that requires immediate medical attention to prevent a disability or death., a Medicare Advantage plan will not cover you and they cover nothing abroad, not even a medical emergency.
+Unless you’re having a medical emergency, a Medicare Advantage plan will not cover you and they cover nothing abroad, not even a medical emergency.

 Here’s the big difference between Medicare Advantage and Original Medicare plus a Plan N policy.
 With Medicare Advantage, you pay little upfront.
 Most of your costs come when you use healthcare services.
 As a result, it is very difficult to plan for future health issues.

 With Original Medicare and Plan N, you pay most of your costs in advance.
 If you’re someone who likes the peace of mind of knowing that your major healthcare bills are taken care of, this is the way to do it.

 NOTE: It should also be mentioned that most Medicare Advantage plans require you to use their network of providers and to get referrals to see a specialist.
 This is not the case with Medigap N plans.
 Use any provider that accepts Medicare.

 If you qualify for Medicare and don't know where to start, MedicareEnrollment.com, an independent HealthCompare insurance broker, has licensed insurance agents who can help you with your Medicare enrollment options, Mon-Fri, 8am-9pm , SAT 8am-8pm EST.